Kiep13/BookFund-v.2/README.md

 # Bookfund-v.2
-A small application created using React and Spring.
+A small application created using React and Node.
 Handles tables from the database by adding, editing, and deleting records.

 <p align="center">
 <img src="screenshots/screenshot1.png" alt="screenshot1" width="600">